you-zhou/notes/dev.md

 to_list(4) # [4]
 to_list('hello') # [4, 'hello'], which means the same 'default' is reused.

+# GOOD!
+Use
 def to_list2(value, default=None):
 	if default is None:
 		default = []
-	# also be written as a single line using a conditional expression
+	# above if can also be written as a single line using a conditional expression
 	# default = default if default is not None else []
 	default.append(value)
 return default